statamic/v2-docs/content/collections/tags/glide.md

 ---
 ## Example {#example}

+### Referencing an Asset

-We have an image's ID saved in the YAML, and we want to resize it to 300x200, fit it inside the area by cropping it, and apply a sepia filter.
+We have an image's asset ID saved in the YAML, and we want to resize it to 300x200, fit it inside the area by cropping it, and apply a sepia filter.

 ``` language-yaml
 image: "380dc8d9-481c-4d18-9162-ecd5688f98a8"